1313 Newell Rd

 • Live Pottery Wheel Demonstrations.
 Watch and learn as various artists create wheel-thrown ceramics before your eyes.

 • Hands-on Experiences.
 Clay for All workshops invite all ages to try their hand making their very own ceramic pieces.

 • Live Ikebana Presentations.
 Vases selected from throughout the show give life to the art of Japanese floral arrangement.

 WHEN: Saturday, July 10, 2010 (10am–5pm) and Sunday, July 11, 2010 (10am–5pm)

 WHERE: The Palo Alto Art Center, 1313 Newell Road, Palo Alto, CA 94303 Take Caltrain to the Palo Alto station, then catch Valley Transit Authority (VTA) buses 35 or 86.
 Buses stop within one to two blocks of the Center.
 Valet parking available at the Palo Alto Art Center and free car parking on the street.
 Wheelchair accessible.

 ABOUT ACGA: Founded in 1945, the Association of Clay and Glass Artists (ACGA) is one of the country's oldest and largest ceramics and glass non-profit membership organizations, with over 500 members.
 The ACGA continues to make its lasting contribution to the artistic field by upholding high standards in clay and glass, and by encouraging research, innovation, and artist idea exchange.
 Committed to promoting public appreciation, the ACGA provides opportunities for its members to exhibit and sell their work.
 To benefit the community, the ACGA offers workshops, educational programs, and public exhibitions in galleries, colleges, and universities.

-Ask Palo Alto Locals about Palo Alto Clay and Glass Festival
+Photo courtesy of Palo Alto Clay & Glass Festival